rmosolgo/graphql-ruby/guides/authorization/pundit_integration.md

 Since it's a mutation method, you can also access `context` in that method.

-Whatever that method returns will be treated as an early return value for the mutation, so for example, you could return {% internal_link "errors as data", "/mutations/mutation_errors" %}:
+Whatever that method returns will be treated as an early return value for the mutation, so for example, you could return [errors as data](/mutations/mutation_errors):

 ```ruby
 class Mutations::BaseMutation < GraphQL::Schema::RelayClassicMutation